ShahramShakiba/Passenger-Counter/README.md

+# Description
-# Passenger-Counter
+Passenger-Counter :
-A counting application build with HTML, CSS and JavaScript
+It is a counting application build with HTML, CSS and JavaScript

 The benefits of a counter include:
 1. Tracking progress :